 - (a) A minimum raw grade of five (5.0) or higher must be awarded on each figure and on Presentation for all flights completed in a contest with four or more Judges, except ONE grade on EACH figure and on Presentation may be less than 5.0.
 In a three judge contest, ALL grades must be 5.0 or higher.
-The Unlimited 4-Minute Free is not to be included as a flight. - (b) Each applicant desiring a STARS award will complete an application and submit it, along with an official copy of all raw grades for all contest flights, to the Chief Judge of the category for validation and signature.
-Send approved application to the Achievement Awards Chairperson noted on the application. - (c) Contest flights may not be used to qualify for the SMOOTH award. - (d) Intermediate, Advanced and Unlimited must fly at least two flights to qualify for a STARS Award.
+The Unlimited 4-Minute Free is not to be included as a flight. - (b) Each applicant desiring a STARS award will complete an application and submit it with payment for the requested awards.
+Qualifying flights are confirmed by the official posted scores with a (star) preceding the applicant's score on the IAC website.
+Send an application to the Achievement Awards Chairperson noted on the application. - (c) Contest flights may not be used to qualify for the SMOOTH award. - (d) Intermediate, Advanced and Unlimited must fly at least two flights to qualify for a STARS Award.
 A contest that is able to fly only one flight for these categories cannot qualify a competitor for a STARS award.
 All applicants must fly and qualify in all flights available at a contest in their category.